microsoft/microsoft-ui-xaml-specs/active/TabView/TabView_v2.md

 1. The corresponding visual effect might change over time

 The CloseButtonOverlayMode enum describes a visual effect that is likely to change over time.
-For example, Spartan Edge used the hover model, whereas chromium Ege uses a persistent model.
+For example, Spartan Edge used the hover model, whereas chromium Edge uses a persistent model.
 An enum allows that platform to have an opinion (via `Auto`) and an option to change the behavior over time in a way that a boolean does not.

 2. Per-device input support